benswift/benswift.github.io/_talks/ccc-studio-workshop.md

 each group must have _all_ of the stickers between them

-{% include slides/background-image.html image="documents/ccc-curriculum-design-workshop/kelly-sikkema--1_RZL8BGBM-unsplash.jpg" heading="your task today" %}
+## your task today

-your group needs to produce a document describing your assessment item
+your group needs to produce a document describing your assessment item,

-description, background/motivation, learning outcomes, spec, resources, faq
+including:

+- description
+- background/motivation
+- learning outcomes
+- spec
+- resources
+- faq

 there are lots of details on the workshop content page